NickMatthews-1/Yubico-ReadME/README.md

     sudo apt install pcscd

-Once PCSCD is installed you will need to enable it to get full functionality.
+Once PCSCD is installed you will need to start and enable it to get full functionality.
 This is done with

     sudo systemctl enable pcscd.service

+    sudo systemctl start pcscd.service

 Note that the QR scanning feature requires gnome-screenshot when using Wayland.

     sudo apt install gnome-screenshot

-### Intstallation on the operating system
+### Installation on the operating system
 Execute following command to istall Yubico Authenticator to your computer:

     ./desktop_integration.sh --install